OCram85/arkanum/README.md

 ## 💣 Known Issues

+### Starship.rs

+Starship detects workspaces as active python projects.
+It always appends the prompt fragment `via 🐍 (lsiopy)`.
+For now I disabled the python module in starship.

 ### 🐛 Default extensions installation timing error

 If the automatic installation of the default extension fails, you can always retry he installation with the